FOREX-Dollar pulls away from 14-year peak as investors take profits

 * BOJ expected to hold steady at 2-day meeting beginning on Monday

-TOKYO, Dec 19 The dollar edged lower in Asian trading on Monday as some investors took profits after its rise last week to a 14-year peak against a currency basket, though it remained underpinned by expectations of more U.S. interest hikes in the coming year.
+TOKYO Dec 19 The dollar edged lower in early Asian trading on Monday as some investors took profits after its rise last week to a 14-year peak against a currency basket, though it remained underpinned by expectations of more U.S. interest hikes in the coming year.

-The Federal Reserve's interest rate forecasts released on Wednesday, after its widely expected rate increase, showed three more hikes in 2017, which fuelled the dollar's rise to last week's highs.
+The Federal Reserve's interest rate forecasts released on Wednesday after its widely expected rate increase showed three more hikes 2017, which fuelled the dollar's rise to last week's highs.

 "With the Christmas and year-end holidays coming, there is no incentive for investors to take new risks, and there is some profit-taking, so it is difficult for major currency pairs to move much," said Kumiko Ishikawa, FX market analyst at Sony Financial Holdings.